UGRR Quilt Code

 of the hunt goes to the lion & the hunter"

 Serena on her final African research trip

-Serena Wilson made four (5) research trips to
+Serena Wilson made five (5) research trips to

 Africa and one to Israel.

 In Ghana, West Africa At Elmina slave fortress

 and with African teachers discussing